 This was war!

-The hostas are beautiful– lush and full!
+The result for our effort??
+The hostas are beautiful-- lush and full!
 Our other plants look great too.

-We've had torrential rains and I thought that perhaps the rain would wash off the solution — but it stayed.
+We've had torrential rains and I thought that perhaps the rain would wash off the solution -- but it didn't.

-In fact, we have an abundance of rabbits in our neighborhood, and yet, they’ve left our plants alone, although they seem to be enjoying the greenery on the south and east of us.
+In fact, we have an abundance of rabbits in our neighborhood, and yet, they leave our plants alone, although they seem to be enjoying the greenery on the south and east of us.

 Natural Deer Repellent - All Our Way